We must obey the commands of God, joyfully trusting Him in everything. Do we dare?

 Bible authors did not consciously write for us; they wrote for their immediate readers.
 God intends His word to benefit all Christians for all time, but we are figuratively looking over the shoulders of our forebears to find out what each passage means for us.

 1. We discover what the author meant to communicate

 2. We discover how the audience understood it.

 3. We apply the author’s intent to our culture, our language and our times.

 Example – John 6 – the feeding of the 5000 and the bread of life discourse.

 The Jews wanted Jesus to do something bigger than Moses had done to prove that he was the Messiah.
 As good as feeding 5000 was, it was not as impressive as feeding all of the Hebrew exiles for 40 years in the wilderness.
 If we don’t understand the background, we will not understand the question.

 When flying a plane, things will happen that you cannot anticipate.
 You only have time to react.
 To get out of a stall, or even a spin, you must

-1. Yoke forward
+1. Push the yoke forward